 It’s been a year long wait, but we’ve finally purchased an incubator to hatch eggs on the farm.
 We purchased the hovabator genesis 1588 incubator at the recommendation of another poultry enthusiast/farmer.
-Unfortunately, one part was broken but Incubator Warehouse mailed a replacement part free of charge with free shipping and without fuss, which was a relief.
-I’ll definitely consider them again when we purchase a larger incubator down the road.
-If anyone is interested in purchasing an incubator, I would recommend the following two websites: (1) http://incubatorwarehouse.com/ and (2) http://www.berryhill.ca/.
-Incubator warehouse is American and Berry Hill Farm is Canadian.
-I’ve purchased from both and have been equally satisfied.
+If anyone is interested in purchasing an incubator, I would recommend Amazon with it’s large array of items.
 Some of you may be wondering why I didn’t go with a larger size Sportsman incubator that can handle up to 200 chicken eggs.
 I’ve decided to be frugal and principled.
 We’ll continue to think big and grow our business slowly and without haste so that we handle our business properly.
 As I’ve mentioned in previous blogs, there is no room for error when dealing with life.
 This inaugural hatch, requires attention to detail and a step-by-step procedure to follow to insure a high hatch rate.

 This past year, as someone new to poultry husbandry, we purchased 7 different breeds from breeders in NB.
 We went with New Hampshires, Black Australorps, Rhode Island Reds, Barred Plymouth Rocks, Delawares, Speckled Sussex, and Silver-laced Wyandotte.
 After nearly a year of observation I’ve decided to forgo any attempts to breed the silver-laced wyandotte, delaware, and speckled sussex.
 These breeds lay smaller eggs, which our local market doesn’t support, and are not as cold hardy as their coop mates.
 However, I have a soft spot for the Delaware (my favorite breed) and the Speckled Sussex.
 Both breeds are extremely docile and child-friendly, which has the ol’ hamster wheel turning about possible farm education potential with both these breeds down the road.
 Speckled Sussex make excellent pets and Delawares are one of the top dual purpose breeds (eggs and meat).
 Time will tell.
 However, at this point of time, I want to focus on four main breeds: New Hampshires, Rhode Island Reds, Barred Plymouth Rocks, and Black Australorps.
 Three breeds originating out of New England and a heat hardy/excellent egg layer Black Australorp, which originated in Australia.